zouzias/zouzias.github.io/about.md

 permalink: /about/
 ---

-Hi there, my name is Anastasios Zouzias and I work as a data scientist in the Mobility Insights team at [Swisscom](https://www.swisscom.ch).
-Before joining Swisscom,  I was a research staff member at [IBM Research Zurich](http://www.zurich.ibm.com/).
-I completed my PhD from the [Computer Science department](http://web.cs.toronto.edu/) at the [University of Toronto](http://www.utoronto.ca/).
+Hi there, my name is Anastasios Zouzias and I have worked on several industries as a data scientist / data analyst.
+A long time ago, I was a research staff member at [IBM Research Zurich](http://www.zurich.ibm.com/).
+I completed my PhD  in theoretical Computer Science from the [Computer Science department](http://web.cs.toronto.edu/) at the [University of Toronto](http://www.utoronto.ca/).

 ### Contact me